 Office of International Services (OIS): CPT, OPT

-Student Counseling Services: individual or group counseling, crisis appointments
+Counseling and Mental Health Services: individual or group counseling, crisis appointments

-Student Health Center: Medical services, immunization requirements, health insurance
+USC Student Health: Medical services, immunization requirements, health insurance

 Student Judicial Affairs & Community Standards: Academic Integrity, misconduct